-1.1 Student: For purposes of this Code, any person currently enrolled in a degree program as a matriculated student and any person currently enrolled in a non-degree program in a for-credit course (including an online course) at Teachers College is a student.
+1.1 Student: For purposes of this Code, any person currently enrolled in a degree program as a matriculated student and any person currently enrolled in a non-degree program in a for-credit course (including an online course) at TC is a student.

 Non-credit offerings may be instructional programs or stand-alone courses that do not require extensive assessment or examinations and do not offer academic credit.
 Non-credit programs are a series of non-credit courses that may lead to a culminating non-credit certificate of attendance.
 Non-credit courses are usually offered as a 1 or 2-day course, workshop, or conference.
-For purposes of this Code, any person currently participating in a non-credit program at Teachers College is a student subject to all of the provisions of this Code.
+For purposes of this Code, any person currently participating in a non-credit program at TC is a student subject to all of the provisions of this Code.
 Any person currently participating in a non-credit course, as defined above, must abide by Sections 2.
 Academic Integrity and 3.
 General Misconduct, but is not entitled to a Student Conduct Committee Hearing.
-Instead, alleged Academic Integrity and General Misconduct by persons participating in non-credit courses will be reviewed by the Vice Provost for Student Affairs.
+Instead, alleged Academic Integrity and General Misconduct by persons participating in non-credit courses will be reviewed by the Vice Provost for Student Affairs, who will be responsible for determining the outcome.